A recipe for success with Yakult

 Year 9 students attending Monash Tech School take part in the Superhealth program, the first day of which involves a tour of facilities in the healthcare industry.
 The tour begins at the Yakult factory in Dandenong, giving students the opportunity to observe the manufacturing and packaging processes of Yakult’s only manufacturing plant in Australia and New Zealand.

-perspective on the variety of stakeholders operating the in the healthcare sector, where
+perspective on the variety of stakeholders operating in the healthcare sector, where

 extensive research into beneficial bacteria combined with cutting edge production technology by Yakult helps better the lives of individuals.